BarrSquared/weekend-redux-feedback-loop/README.md

 ### Checklist
 [X] - Import hash router and set routes on app.jsx
 [X] - Make and 'path' components
+[] - Make button in app.js to start feedback loop
 [X] - Populate component forms
 [X] - Use dispatch and reducers to update redux store [] - Get components to link to each other on 'next' button